Discontinuous piecewise polynomial approximation on non-Lipschitz domains

 In this paper we provide best approximation error estimates for discontinuous piecewise polynomial approximation on non-Lipschitz meshes of non-Lipschitz domains.
 In fact, many of our results hold for arbitrary meshes of arbitrary domains, meaning that they require no regularity assumption whatsoever on the boundary of $\Omega$, or on the boundaries of the mesh elements.
-In particular, these boundaries can be fractal, with any Hausdorff dimension in the interval $[n-1,1]$, or can even have positive Lebesgue measure.
+In particular, these boundaries can be fractal {(as in Figure \ref{f:mesh})}, or can even have positive Lebesgue measure.

 Our estimates are stated in the context of Sobolev spaces, and when dealing with non-smooth domains it is important to clarify the precise Sobolev space setting in which one is working.
 In the FEM setting one typically requires estimates in ``intrinsic'' Sobolev spaces such as $W^m(\Omega)$, for some $m\in\N$, defined in terms of square integrability of weak derivatives on $\Omega$.
 In the integral equation setting one often requires estimates in ``extrinsic'' spaces derived from the Bessel potential Sobolev space $H^s(\R^n)$, for some $s\in\R$, such as the space $H^s(\Omega)$ of restrictions to $\Omega$ of elements of $H^s(\R^n)$, or the space $\tH^s(\Omega)$ defined as the closure of $C^\infty_0(\Omega)$ in $H^s(\R^n)$.
 Here we provide results in both intrinsic and extrinsic spaces.